skot/bitaxe/building.md

 - Gerbers
 - Drill Files

-Additionally if you want to have a shop assemble the boards for you, you’ll also need to provide;
+Additionally if you want to have a shop assemble the boards for you (PCBA), you’ll also need to provide;

 - Bill of Materials (BOM)
 - Centroid file (XY)